A Modified Sequential Probability Ratio Test: Simulation Studies

-We make this comparison for two-sample $t$ tests because of their widespread application.
+We make this comparison for two-sided two-sample $t$ tests because of their widespread application.
 Let $ \theta_1 $ and $ \theta_2 $ be the population means of two groups of subjects.
-Under the assumption that the observations from the underlying populations are normally distributed and their common variance is unknown, a two-sided two-sample $t$ test compares the hypothesis $ H_0: \theta_2 - \theta_1 =0 $ against the alternative hypothesis $H_1: \theta_2 - \theta_1 \neq 0$.
-A MSPRT conducts this two-sided test with Type I error probability $\alpha$ by simultaneously carrying out two separate one-sided tests, each with Type I error probability $\alpha/2$.
+Under the assumption that the observations from the underlying populations are normally distributed and their common variance is unknown, a two-sided two-sample $t$ test compares the hypothesis $ H_0: \theta_1 - \theta_2 =0 $ against the alternative hypothesis $H_1: \theta_1 - \theta_2 \neq 0$.
+To conduct this two-sided test with Type I error probability $\alpha$, a MSPRT simultaneously performs two separate one-sided tests, each with Type I error probability $\alpha/2$.
+At each sequential step it $(i)$ rejects $H_1$ if both the tests reject $H_1$, $(ii)$ rejects $H_0$ if either test rejects $H_0$, or $(iii)$ continues sampling.

-Figure~\ref{fig:sbfdesign comparison} presents a comparison between the two sequential procedures for testing $ H_0: \theta_2 - \theta_1 =0 $ against $H_1: \theta_2 - \theta_1 \neq 0$ at $\alpha/2$.
-The performance for the left-sided test is similar.
-To implement the SBF test, we followed the recommendations of \cite{schon17}.
-We set the Cauchy scale parameter $r=1$, the null and alternative boundaries for the Bayes factor as $1/30$ and $30$ respectively, and the minimum sample size was set to 20 in each group.
-We assume that a maximum of $N$ samples are available from each group, and each group size is equal.
-If the SBF test does not reach a decision by the end, we make a conservative decision and fail to reject the null hypothesis.
-Under $H_1$, without loss of generality, we focus on the right-sided fixed design alternative $(\theta_a)$ corresponding to a sample size of $N$ and Type I error probability $0.0025$ (that is, $\alpha=0.005)$ and Type II error probability $\beta$.
-For comparing the two tests, the design parameters of the MSPRT were adjusted so that both tests achieve the same Type I error probability and approximately the same Type II error probability (within $1\%$) at $\theta_a$ with a maximum of $N$ available samples.
-The performance of the SBF test was summarized using 10,000 replications.
+To simplify exposition, we assume the maximum number of subjects available in both groups is equal and is denoted by $N$, and that sequential testing is performed so that one pair of subjects from each group are measured simultaneously.
+The total sample size for the experiment is thus $2N$.

-Figure~\ref{fig:sbfdesign comparison} shows that for a varied range of $N$ the MSPRT has a uniformly lower ASN than the SBF test under both $H_0$ and $\theta_a$.
-At the alternative effect size $\theta_a$, the MSPRT is on an average about $20\%$ more cost efficient than the SBF and provides about $50\%$ improvement on a average over the corresponding fixed design test.
+Figure~\ref{fig:sbfdesign error comparison} presents a comparison between the two sequential procedures for testing $ H_0 : \theta_1 - \theta_2 = 0$ against $ H_1 : \theta_1 - \theta_2 \neq 0 $.
+The performance under $H_1$ is examined at the corresponding fixed-design alternatives $(\theta_a)$.
+Figure~\ref{fig:sbfdesign error comparison} presents results for the right-sided alternative $\theta_a$, the results for the left-sided alternative being similar.
+To implement the SBF test, we followed the recommendations of \cite{schon17} and set the Cauchy scale parameter $r$ equal to 0.707.
+The null and alternative boundaries for the Bayes factor were fixed at $1/6$ and $6$, respectively, and the minimum sample size was set to 20 in each group.
+We assumed that a maximum of $N$ samples were available for each group, and the sample sizes in the two groups were equal.
+If the SBF test did not reach a decision after accruing all subjects (i.e., $1/6 < \mbox{SBF} < 6$), it was assumed that the test failed to reject the null hypothesis.
+Such outcomes thus decrease the Type I error of the SBF tests.